Larkinabout/fvtt-custom-dnd5e/README.md

 ## Required Modules
 ### [libWrapper](https://foundryvtt.com/packages/lib-wrapper)
 LibWrapper is used to wrap Foundry VTT's application render method to add data to the character sheets without editing the HTML.
 This should no longer be required with the release of Application V2.

+## Credits
+The Radial Status Effects feature is a modification of code developed by [Dorako](https://github.com/Dorako) under the MIT License, which is reproduced here: [Licence](./scripts/radial-status-effects.js)